mike-gimelfarb/mike-gimelfarb.github.io/_projects/jaxplan.md

         "name": "Michael Gimelfarb",
         "url": "http://mike-gimelfarb.github.io"
     },
-    "description": "<p>pyRDDLGym-jax is an extension of the pyRDDLGym ecosystem, leveraging the JAX library for automatic differentiation and gradient-based planning.
-It translates and compiles RDDL description files into differentiable simulators.
+    "description": "<p>pyRDDLGym-jax, or JaxPlan as it is referred to in the literature, is an extension of the pyRDDLGym eco-system, leveraging the JAX library to automatically build differentiable simulators for any RDDL problem and do gradient-based planning.
 It also supports various planning methods, including deep reactive policy networks and straight-line planning, risk-aware planning, and provides tools for automatic hyper-parameter tuning.</p>"
   }
 ---